-Opening Doors is the nonprofit organization that operates Maria House and Teresa Shelter.
+Opening Doors is the nonprofit organization that operates Teresa Shelter, Maria House and a supportive housing program at Francis Apartments.
 Homeless women, alone or with children, come to us to help rebuild their lives.
 We provide goal setting and life skills training that will enable them to take care of themselves and achieve their full potential.
 Women are dependent when they come in…independent when they leave.

 In the fall of 1997, a member of the Dubuque City Council recognized the need for emergency and transitional housing for women and children.
 This need was brought to the attention of six Catholic women’s religious communities who committed seed money for the project.
 For more information, visit our History page.